Last updated on January 25, 2023 by Wandering our World

 The question for many when trying to decide between Cyprus or Greece, is what separates these Mediterranean holiday destinations from each other?
-The beaches beckon in both, and the crystal blue waters glisten in anticipation.
+After all, the beaches and crystal blue waters beckon in both.

-Yet while both nations have similar climates and are fantastic coastal destinations, each has it’s own distinct histories, cultures, sights to visit, and cuisines that set them apart.
+Yet while both nations have similar climates and are fantastic coastal destinations, each has its own distinct histories, cultures, sights to visit, and cuisines that set them apart.
+All of which makes Cyprus and Greece very different holidays.

-Below is our honest comparison as we pit Cyprus vs Greece.
-We compare both before looking at the sights to explore, the food you can try, what natural attractions you can see in each, as well some amazing towns and cities you should visit.
+We compare their beaches, the excursions on offer, the food you can try, and more!
+We also look at what natural attractions you can see in each, as well as some amazing towns and cities you should visit.

 Both nations have fantastic sun-soaked beaches, and countless ancient towns and cities that are packed with history.

-Greece has over 6000 islands!
-Although only 227 are inhabited.
+But Greece has over 6000 islands, with only 227 inhabited.
 Subsequently, most of the islands in Greece tend to be less touristy and far less commercialized than Cyprus – which effectively packs its tourist sector onto one island.

 Cyprus has many upsides too.
-For one, it tends to be a much cheaper destination than Greece.
+For one, it tends to be a cheaper destination than Greece.

-In Limassol, explore hidden sand dunes before heading over to the Salt Lakes of Limassol and Larnaca to visit the flamingos.
+In Limassol, explore hidden sand dunes before heading over to the Salt Lakes of Limassol and Larnaca to visit the flamingos there.

 The Adonis Baths in Paphos are perfect for swimming in.
 At the same time, the Avakas Gorge offers unusual rock formations – a favourite with hikers.